h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 defaults to 3 minutes.
 If any of the lookup constraints are defined, the H2O node lookup is terminated on whichever condition is met first.

+In the above example, ``'h2oai/h2o-open-source-k8s:latest'`` retrieves the latest build of the H2O Docker image.
+Replace ``latest`` with ``nightly`` to get the bleeding-edge Docker image with H2O inside.

-The documentation of the official H2O Docker images is available at the official `H2O Docker Hub Page <https://hub.docker.com/r/h2oai/h2o-open-source-k8s>`__.
-Use the `nightly` tag to get the bleeding-edge Docker image with H2O inside.
+The documentation for the official H2O Docker images is available at the official `H2O Docker Hub page <https://hub.docker.com/r/h2oai/h2o-open-source-k8s>`__.

 Exposing the H2O Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~